frasom/goDRACOON/README.md

 ## About the project
 Some examples of using the DRACOON API.
-All information about DRACOON and the API can be found at [www.dracoon.com](https://www.dracoon.com/) and [developer.dracoon.com](https://developer.dracoon.com/).
+A description of the DRACOON API can be accessed via the link https://dracoon.team/api.
+Current available client SDKs and code examples are referenced in the development portal at https://developer.dracoon.com/ and distributed via the DRACOON GitHub account https://github.com/dracoon.

 ## Tools